Convolutional L2LFlows: Generating Accurate Showers in Highly Granular Calorimeters Using Convolutional Normalizing Flows: Acknowledgments

 \section{Acknowledgments}

 We thank Sascha Diefenbacher for early contributions to this work.
 We want to thank Henry Day-Hall for valuable comments on the manuscript.

 This research was supported in part by the Maxwell computational resources operated at Deutsches Elektronen-Synchrotron DESY, Hamburg, Germany.
 This project has received funding from the European Union’s Horizon 2020 Research and Innovation programme under Grant Agreement No 101004761.
 We acknowledge support by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy – EXC 2121 Quantum Universe – 390833306 and via the KISS consortium (05D23GU4, 13D22CH5) funded by the German Federal Ministry of Education and Research BMBF in the ErUM-Data action plan.
 CK would like to thank the Baden-W\"urttemberg-Stiftung for financing through the program \textsl{Internationale Spitzenforschung}, pro\-ject \textsl{Uncertainties – Teaching AI its Limits} (BWST\_IF2020-010).
+DS is supported by the U.S. Department of Energy (DOE), Office of Science grant DOE-SC0010008.